gumaerc-testorg/8.13-14-fall-2016/content/pages/syllabus/_index.md

 In particular, the ‘Doppler-Free Saturated Absorption Spectroscopy’ experiment utilizes a Class 3b near-IR laser operating at 40 mW of output power; the ‘Raman Spectroscopy’ experiment utilizes a Class 4 532 nm 2 W laser.
 As such, all users of these experiments must undergo MIT Laser Safety Training (EHS Course 371C, about 1.5 hours in length, offered by EHS every few weeks) prior to performing the experiment.
 All students should download the MIT Laser Safety manual and read, at a minimum, Section Two.XVI.D dealing with Class 3b laser controls.

-Please consult the more extensive [Safety in Junior Lab section]({{< baseurl >}}/pages/safety-in-junior-lab) — which you are obligated to understand — for more specific discussion.
+Please consult the more extensive {{% resource_link 29d99fa0-479e-dbce-b118-6e508eb8b5a3 "Safety in Junior Lab section" %}} — which you are obligated to understand — for more specific discussion.